 - produce and distribute a range of public information and educational material concerning displaced people in print, audio-visual and electronic form;

 - take part in conferences and workshops on a range of refugee themes and protection issues;

 - support special events and campaigns to boost public support for refugees.

 UNHCR is almost entirely funded by voluntary contributions, principally from governments, but also from intergovernmental organizations, corporations, foundations and individual donors.
 We receive a limited subsidy of just over 3% of our funding from the United Nations for administrative costs.
-In 2014, Canada was listed in the top 12 countries of contributors to UNHCR’s global humanitarian work with a generous contribution of $73.4 million last year, and in 2016 the Government of Canada was the 5th largest donor to UNHCR globally.
+Donations from the Government of Canada, corporations, foundations and individuals like you totalled CAD $73.4 million last year, and in 2016 the Government of Canada was the 5th largest donor to UNHCR globally.

 Unfortunately, the needs of refugees worldwide continue to surpass available funding.
 UNHCR is now relying on private-sector funding, more than ever, to alleviate suffering for those who have had to run for their lives.